Skip to content

 Creating a Webhook

-To create a webhook, press the Add Url button located at the top right of your screen in the Webhook tab:
+To create a webhook, press the Create Webhook button located at the top right of your screen in the Webhook tab:

 add-webhook